Big Slide

 Hiking New York state’s 27th tallest mountain

 Big Slide Mountain is the 27th tallest mountain in the state.
 While a shorter round-trip distance than many High Peaks, there are sections of steep rock and open summit areas.
-Researching the route, the right gear, being physically fit, and having knowledge of Leave No Trace principles are paramount to a successful summit.
+A successful hike of Big Slide Mountain involves research, physical fitness, the right gear, and knowledge of Leave No Trace principles

 Key takeaways